Aftermath (Rolling Stones album): Music and composition

 According to the musicologist David Malvinni, Aftermath is the culmination of the Rolling Stones' stylistic development dating back to 1964, a synthesis of previously explored sounds from the blues, rock and roll, rhythm and blues, soul, folk rock and pop ballads.
 Margotin and Guesdon go further in saying the album shows the Stones to be free from influences that had overwhelmed their earlier music, specifically the band's Chicago blues roots.
 Instead, they say, the record features an original style of art rock that resulted from Jones' musical experimentation and draws not only on the blues and rock but also pop, R&B, country, Baroque, classical and world music.
 Musical tones and scales from English lute song and Middle Eastern music feature among Aftermaths riff-based rock and blues (in both its country and urban forms).
-While still considering it a blues rock effort, Tom Moon likens the music to a collaboration between the art rock band the Velvet Underground and the Stax house band.
-Jagger echoes these sentiments in a 1995 interview for Rolling Stone, regarding it as a stylistically diverse work and milestone for him that "finally laid to rest the ghost of having to do these very nice and interesting, no doubt, but still, cover versions of old R&B songs – which we didn't really feel we were doing justice, to be perfectly honest".
+While still considering it a blues rock effort, Rob Sheffield likens the music to a collaboration between the art rock band the Velvet Underground and the Stax house band.
+Neil McCormick of The Telegraph described the album as "R’n’B with a bracingly modern attitude", noting the expanded instrumental repertoire of Jones.
+In a 1995 interview for Rolling Stone, Jagger regarded it as a stylistically diverse work and milestone for him that "finally laid to rest the ghost of having to do these very nice and interesting, no doubt, but still, cover versions of old R&B songs – which we didn't really feel we were doing justice, to be perfectly honest".